 The next Information Session for the Prevention Science programs will be on Friday, February 24th 2017 from 1:30-2:30 pm PDT in Hedco 240.
 Not able to attend in person?
 Please check back here for a link to attend the session online.
 The previous Information Session was recorded and can be accessed here.

-Applications for fall 2017 enrollment will open on January 1, 2017, and will be considered on a rolling basis through May 31, 2017.
+Applications for fall 2017 enrollment will open on January 1, 2017, and will be considered on a rolling basis through May 1, 2017.
+This date may be extended through May 31st if we have additional availability.
 We will begin reviewing applications and making offers of admission in January.